-The Environment Agency (EA) have not met the requirements of Section 17, Part II (e) of the River Medway (Flood Relief) Act 1976.
+The Environment Agency (EA) have not met the requirements Section 17, Part II (e) of the River Medway (Flood Relief) Act 1976.
 The Act required the EA to supply a COPY of the revised scheme to "The Specified Interests."
 The EA failed to do this.
 The copy supplied is not the same as that which has been submitted to the Minister.
 The revised scheme on the reverse of the letter dated 8th June contains 5 paragraphs, whereas the revised scheme submitted contains 4 paragraphs.
-Again as the scheme had already been submitted, we were denied an opportunity to discuss the revised scheme with the EA.
+Again as the scheme had already been submitted, we were denied an opportunity to (a) discuss the revised scheme with the EA and (b) to come to an agreement with them.

-The Environment Agency posted the Revised Scheme to the Specified Interests on 8 June 2020.
-With the covering letter we also sent a full copy of the Environment Agency's Application dated June 2020.
+The Environment Agency sent you the Revised Scheme on 8 June 2020.
+With the covering letter we also sent you a full copy of the Environment Agency's Application dated June 2020.
 This Application included a copy of the Revised Scheme in Appendix B. The copy set out in Appendix B of the Application differed from that in the covering letter since it did not include paragraph 2 as it appears in the covering letter.
 We apologise for this error and any confusion caused.
 However, we believe no prejudice has been suffered.
 Paragraph 2 of the covering letter is merely informative in that it states we will apply for planning permission and that we shall operate the FSA according to the Revised Scheme after planning permission is granted in accordance with the succeeding paragraphs of the Scheme.